March 20-21, 2014 (Thursday and Friday)

 - Skills and procedures for handling a Collaborative case from beginning to end.

-- Stages of the Collaborative Law process.
+- The progressive stages of the Collaborative Law process.

 - An introduction to interest-based negotiations, facilitation and other skills to bring a collaborative case to successful conclusion.